ARMmbed/mbed-cli/README.md

 * The **local** configuration (without `--global`) is per mbed program and allows overriding of global or default mbed CLI settings within the scope of a program or library and its dependencies.
 * If **no value** is specified then mbed CLI will print the currently set value for this settings from either the local or global scope.
 * The `--unset` option allows removing of a setting.
+* The `--list` option allows to list global and local configuration.

 Here is a list of currently implemented configuration settings: